-Details of valuers and methods of valuations are disclosed in Note 14 (a).
+Details of valuers and methods of valuations are disclosed in Note 14(a).

-(iv) Major plant
+Major Plant (iv)

-The Council has determined that plant which has an individual cost in excess of \$150,000 is of high value to the Council.
-Plant which meets these criteria is major plant if it is prone to a high degree of price fluctuations or in danger of becoming obsolete.
+The Council has determined that which has an individual cost in excess of \$150,000 is of high value to the Council.
+Plant which meets this criteria is major plant if it is prone to a high degree of price fluctuations or in danger of becoming obsolete.

-(v) Depreciation
+Depreciation (v)